civeng93/ce93-testing-sp25/README.md

-# ce93-testing-sp25
-Development Testing Repo for CIVENG 93, Spring 2025
+# CIVENG 93 Public Development for Spring 2025

+This repository is for testing content developed for CIVENG 93.

+The contents of this repository are licensed for reuse under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/)